-Most of the time you have to use the strip once or twice a day.
+If you don’t have braces on your teeth, most of the time you have to use the strip once or twice a day.
 You have to keep doing it for about 2 weeks.
 This may vary from brand to brand.

 You should follow the instructions before using whitening strips or they’ll damage your teeth.

 You need to brush your teeth to remove food particles and plaques 30 min before applying.
-There are 2 strips, one for your upper teeth and another for lower teeth.
+There are 2 strips, one for your upper teeth and another for your lower teeth.
 You have to take the correct one and attach strips with your teeth.
-The gel side of strips must make contact with the teeth surface of the teeth.
+The gel side of the strips must make contact with the teeth surface of the teeth.

 After that, you have to wait around 30 mins and remove them.

 The Gel side of strips contains chemicals such as hydrogen peroxide, carbamide peroxide, or others.
 When they come in contact with teeth, they start chemical reactions with substances of teeth.

 They remove the surface stains as well as internal stains.
 That means, they perform chemical reactions and penetrate enamel and dentin.
 After that, they remove all outer and inner stains.

 Now, this may sound good and bad at the same time, especially if you wear braces.